Esmaeilzadeh1/Esmaeilzadeh1/README.md

 <!-- ############################# Personal information ############################# -->

 # 👨‍💻 About Me
 > I am a Master's student in **Computer Engineering** at the *Islamic Azad University, Mashhad Branch*.
-> I also earned my Bachelor's degree from the same university.
-> Currently, I am engaged in university studies and academic research.
+I also earned my Bachelor's degree from the same university.Currently, I am engaged in university studies and academic research.

 <details>
   <summary>📩Contact Me📩</summary>